M.D./M.P.H. Dual Degree Program

 The total number of units required to graduate from each program separately are satisfied in the M.D./M.P.H. program.
 Enrollment in the M.D. program does not guarantee acceptance into the M.P.H. program.

-Once all core competencies are complete, students take the M.P.H. comprehensive exam to advance to candidacy.
+After the first year of M.P.H. coursework, students take the M.P.H. comprehensive exam to advance to candidacy.
 Courses taken as part of a student's medical school training cannot apply to a student's M.P.H. degree.

 All six M.P.H. concentrations are available to M.D./M.P.H. students and must be chosen at the time of application to the M.P.H program.